5 Ways to Keep Your Child’s Teeth Healthy

 - Schedule an appointment with your pediatric dentist before your child’s first birthday.

-Pediatric Dentistry in Des Moines Helps Your Child Get Excited About Their Smile
+Pediatric Dentistry Helps Your Child Get Excited About Their Smile

-Dr. Barsetti and Dr. Whittemore, provide a variety of services from infant oral screening to routine cleaning, and emergency dental care.
+Dr. Barsetti, Dr. Whittemore, and Dr. Smith provide a variety of services from infant oral screening to routine cleaning, and emergency dental care.
 Contact us today for your child’s dental needs in Des Moines and Ankeny, Iowa.